Created: July 2020 by Jenny Owen

 - Name of contact who took referral of the incident at the police or social services.
 (Where possible referral to the police or social services should be confirmed in writing within 24 hours.)

 Wild Things Performing Arts CIC’s Recruitment Policy

-Wild Things Performing Arts recognises that anyone may have the potential to abuse children in some way and that all reasonable steps must be taken to ensure unsuitable people are prevented from working with children.
+Wild Things Performing Arts recognises that anyone may have the potential to abuse children and/or vulnerable adults in some way and that all reasonable steps must be taken to ensure unsuitable people are prevented from working with children and/or vulnerable adults.
 Pre-selection checks must include the following:

 - The job requirements and responsibilities should be clarified with each individual.

 - Safer recruitment practices are adhered to.
 CVs are carefully scrutinised to ensure that all gaps in employment are accounted for, references are checked, and previous employers are requested to discuss any concerns.

 - All staff and volunteers must have a valid enhanced Disclosure and Barring Service check, relevant to the group they will be working with (children and/or adults)